crcn/figmark/README.md

 }
 ```

+> This tells Paperclip how to compile your `*.pc` files

-From there, here's a Webpack template you can use:
+From there, you need to configure Webpack.
+Here's something you can use:

 ```javascript
 const path = require("path");